mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * for each object
     * current storage class
     * Number of requests
-    * Access ratio : ratio size vs nb of requests
+    * Access ratio : size vs nb of requests
   * for all objects
     * Data retrieved, uploaded, size, nb of objects
     * ObjectAgeForSIATransition : observed age for transition